nir/jupylet/docs/programmers_reference_guide/synthesis.rst

     osc = Oscillator('saw')

-In Jupylet, all audio elements from basic building blocks to compound synthesizers are ``Sound`` instances - the parallel of a Pytorch nn.Module; and as done in Pytorch you typically apply them to an input to produce output.
+In Jupylet, all audio elements from basic building blocks to compound synthesizers are ``Sound`` instances, the parallel of a Pytorch ``nn.Module``, and similarly you typically apply them to an input to produce output.

-In some cases you do not need to provide an input; an oscillator can generate output without receiving any input:
+Let's ask the oscilator to generate `44100 frames <https://en.wikipedia.org/wiki/44,100_Hz>`_ which is the default number of samples per second used by Jupylet and the sampling rate most commonly used in recorded audio:

 .. code-block:: python

-    In []: a0 = osc()
+    In []: a0 = osc(frames=44100)
     In []: a0
     Out[]: array([[-0.07100377],
                   [-0.05801778],